Subcutaneous Injection Technique for Beginners

 Why site rotation matters

-Injecting repeatedly in exactly the same spot causes lipodystrophy — lumpy or hardened tissue under the skin.
-This is more than cosmetic: damaged fatty tissue absorbs medication unpredictably, which can cause inconsistent effects.
-Rotate between 2–3 sites and move at least 2–3cm from your last injection point within each site.
-If you inject daily or weekly, keep a rough mental note of where you injected last and move to a different area next time.
+Injecting repeatedly in exactly the same spot can increase the risk of lipodystrophy: lumpy or hardened tissue under the skin.
+This is more than cosmetic: damaged fatty tissue may absorb medication unpredictably, which can cause inconsistent effects.
+Rotate as directed for your medicine.
+If no specific pattern is provided, avoid the exact same spot and move at least 2 to 3cm from the previous injection point.
+If you inject daily or weekly, keep a rough mental note of where you injected last.

 3. Step-by-Step Subcutaneous Injection Technique

-Work through each step at your own pace — there’s no need to rush.
-The whole process takes about 2–3 minutes once you’re comfortable with it.
+Work through each step at your own pace; there's no need to rush.
+The whole process takes about 2 to 3minutes once you're comfortable with it.

 Step 1: Wash your hands